Scanlon Dugway

 Overview

 Link to hiking map.
+Link to photos of returning up the Dugway.

 Scanlon Dugway

-Top of the Dugway (view southwest from trailhead)
+Scanlon Dugway (view SW from trailhead)

 Watch Out

-Other than the standard warnings about hiking in the desert, ... this is a safe hike, but the edge of the dugway drops away steeply, so be careful on the edge.
-With loose gravel on hard bedrock, it is easy to slip on steeper parts of the dugway.
+Other than the standard warnings about hiking in the desert, ... this is a safe hike, but the edge of the Dugway drops away steeply, so be careful on the edge.
+With loose gravel on hard bedrock, it is easy to slip on steeper parts of the Dugway.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, even though this hike is short, the area is remote, so be sure to bring the 10 Essentials.